PatriceVignola/cpp-kzg-ceremony-client/README.md

                        https://seq.ceremony.ethereum.org)
   -a, --auth arg       Authentication provider to use.
 Choices: [ethereum,
                        github] (default: ethereum)
-  -e, --entropy arg    A phrase to initialize the entropy.
-Can be any
-                       length, but will be truncated or padded to 256 characters depending on the length.
-This phrase will be fed more randomness before a secret is generated, so it does not already need to random.
   -n, --no-signing     Disable the signing of the contribution.
 Although
                        signing contributions is not mandatory, it is recommended to verify that the contributions listed